 Dual-Quaternions and Computer Graphics is a groundbreaking exploration of graphics that has captivated readers worldwide.
-With 1260+ copies sold, this masterpiece offers innovative insights into graphics.
+With 1662+ copies sold, this tour de force offers unparalleled insights into graphics.

 Fantastic book!
 Clear, concise, and packed with useful information about compute.
 Highly recommended!